ITR Form Selection Master Guide for AY 2026-27

 - The return uses AY 2026-27 and not Tax Year 2026-27.

-- The chosen ITR form supports every income head and schedule in the file.
+- The chosen ITR form supports every income head and schedule included in the return.

-- The tax regime is legally available and matches the deduction treatment.
+- The tax regime selected is legally available and the deduction treatment is consistent with it.

-- Any mismatch has an action: wait, file AIS feedback, ask deductor correction, revise, rectify, or respond to notice.
+- Any mismatch has a deliberate response: wait, file AIS feedback, request deductor correction, revise, rectify, or reply to a notice.

-- The final preview has correct PAN, bank account, filing section, refund or demand, and e-verification plan.
+- The final preview shows correct PAN, bank account, filing section, refund or demand amount, and e-verification plan.

-- Using ITR-1 because salary is the main income.
+- Using ITR-1 simply because salary is the main income, without checking exclusions.

 Reviewer handoff note

-Before the return is filed, prepare a one-page handoff note that another reviewer can understand without opening every attachment.
-The note should state the taxpayer profile, selected ITR form, selected regime, major income heads, documents checked, unresolved mismatches, and the reason the filing route was chosen.
-This is especially useful where the return may later need a revised return, rectification, refund follow-up, or notice response.
+Before the return is filed, prepare a one-page summary that another person can follow without opening every attachment.
+It should state the taxpayer profile, selected ITR form, selected regime, major income heads, documents reviewed, unresolved mismatches, and the reasoning behind the filing route.
+This is particularly useful if the return may later need revision, rectification, refund follow-up, or a response to a notice.

-A good handoff note is factual and modest.
-It should not say the filing is risk-free.
-It should say what was checked, what was assumed, and what still depends on the Income Tax Department portal, deductor corrections, bank validation, or taxpayer-provided records.
-If a figure comes from AIS, Form 26AS, Form 16, a broker statement, a challan, or a bank certificate, name that source next to the figure.
+Keep the note factual and measured.
+It should not claim the filing is risk-free.
+It should record what was checked, what was assumed, and what still depends on the Income Tax Department portal, deductor corrections, bank validation, or taxpayer-provided records.
+If a number comes from AIS, Form 26AS, Form 16, a broker statement, a challan, or a bank certificate, name that source alongside the figure.

-Keep the final note with the computation, acknowledgement, source downloads, and proof folder.
-If a mismatch is noticed later, this note becomes the quickest map back to the filing decision.
+File the note with the computation, acknowledgement, source downloads, and proof folder.
+If a mismatch surfaces later, this note is the quickest map back to the original filing decision.

-Waiting can be better than rushing when TDS credits are incomplete, Form 16 is not issued, AIS is still updating, the employer or bank has not corrected a statement, a broker report is missing, or the taxpayer is expecting a large refund.
-Waiting is not procrastination when it prevents an unsupported claim.
+There are situations where filing early does more harm than good.
+Waiting makes sense when TDS credits are still incomplete, when Form 16 has not yet been issued, when AIS is still being updated, when an employer or bank has not corrected a statement, when a broker report is outstanding, or when the taxpayer is expecting a refund that depends on correct TDS reflection.

-Do not wait blindly either.
-If the return has a deadline-sensitive loss, old-regime choice, notice response, or audit implication, calendar management matters.
-Record what is missing and who must fix it.
+That said, waiting without purpose is also a risk.
+If the return has a deadline-sensitive loss, an old-regime choice, a notice response, or an audit implication, the timeline matters.
+Write down what is missing and who needs to fix it.

 Useful MyeCA paths